retaildevcrews/ServicePrincipal/docs/WorkingAgreement.md

 * Deliverable does not require versioning since we do not anticipate supporting multiple releases side-by-side.
 * Build numbers will be used to help us track deployments versus versions.
-* We will tag as needed to identify milestones along master branch.
+* We will tag as needed to identify milestones along main branch.

 ### Reviews